-This course provides students with an overview of the knowledge and skills necessary to implement a developmentally appropriate after school program for children ages five through twelve.
+This course will focus on an overview of the knowledge and skills necessary to implement a developmentally appropriate after school program for children ages five through twelve.
 This course examines established quality standards and best practices and their practical application to daily program practices.
 Topics covered include child development, social/emotional climate, health and safety, physical environment, curriculum planning, and program management in after school care.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Understand how children from 5 to 14 years of age develop physically, emotionally and cognitively and how to apply this knowledge to program practice.

 - Identify and describe established quality standards and best practices in after school care, and illustrate the process of applying quality standards to developmentally appropriate daily program practices.

 - Health and Safety: students will understand how to create environments that foster good health and safety practices.

 - Social/Emotional Climate: students will gain an understanding of the variety of human relationships in after school programs including relationships between children/children, staff/children, staff/staff, and staff/families.

 - Physical Environment: students will become competent in designing indoor and outdoor environments that enable children to be independent and explore their interests.

 - Curriculum Planning: students will be able to plan and implement indoor and outdoor program activities that reflect developmentally appropriate practices and quality standards.